carloe/docker-factorio/README.md

 1. `git clone https://github.com/LpmRaven/factorio-docker-server.git`
 2. `cd factorio-docker-server`
+3. Config your server (see section below then return here)
-3. `docker build -t factorio-instance-name .`
+4. `docker build -t factorio-instance-name .`

+# Server Configuration

+1. `open .`
+2. Edit the map-gen-settings.json file and the server-settings.json file (DO NOT RENAME THE FILES)
+3. Continue to read the previous section

 # Persisting Saves